Looking to make your vegetable side less boring? Broccoli and cauliflower in white sauce is a tasty alternative to steamed greens.

 - Make your white sauce and add the mustard, cheese and paprika.
 Stir to combine and melt the cheese.

 - Steam broccoli and cauliflower until tender

-- Bake in a moderately hot oven until warmed through and cheese is bubbling.
+- Bake in a moderately hot oven (180°C) until warmed through and cheese is bubbling.
 Alternatively, place under the griller until the cheese is golden.

 Find out how to make white sauce here: https://www.frugalandthriving.com.au/roux-the-day-basic-white-sauce/